serverless/blog/posts/2016-10-04-building-a-facebook-messenger-chatbot-with-serverless.md

 ## Creating a new Facebook application

 Next, you need to create a new Facebook app.
 You need to be a Facebook developer to create Facebook applications and interact with the Facebook Open Graph and their ecosystem.
 Head over to [developers.facebook.com](http://developers.facebook.com) and create an account or sign in if you haven’t already.
-Go to [developers.facebook.com/apps](http://developers.facebook.com/apps) and click on "**Add a New App"**.
-Skip the wizard that pops up and select **"B****asic Setup"** at the bottom.
+Go to [developers.facebook.com/apps](http://developers.facebook.com/apps) and click on “**Add a New App**”.
+Skip the wizard that pops up and select “**Basic Setup**” at the bottom.
 Set the **Display Name** to **Quotebot** and the **Contact E-Mail** to your E-Mail address.
-Select a corresponding category (I’ve selected "**Communication"**) and click on **"****Create App ID"**.
+Select a corresponding category (I’ve selected “**Communication**”) and click on “**Create App ID**”.
 The Facebook app for your **Quotebot** will be created and you'll be redirected to the overview page.
 Now you need to setup the Facebook product you want to use.
 Click on “**Get Started**” in the “**Messenger**” section.
 After that click “**Get Started**” again and you should see the page where you can configure your messenger integration.
 That’s all you need to do for now.
 Let’s go back to your Serverless service.

 ## Creating a webhook

 Facebook Messenger communicates with you through a webhook.
 Your webhook is basically an API endpoint that the messenger will send HTTP requests to.
 Open up the **serverless.yml** file and modify it slightly.
 You’ll rename the **hello** function definition to **webhook**.
 You'll also rename the handler property so that it points to the **handler.js** file and the **webhook** function.
-Then you’ll add two **http****events** to the events definition.
+Then you’ll add two **http events** to the events definition.
 They’re both accessible with the help of the webhook path.
 One via the **GET** method and the other via **POST**.
 Our **serverless.yml** code should look something like this:

 ```yaml
 service: quotebot